gbuesing/kmeans-clusterer/README.md

 k = 2 # find 2 clusters in data

 # Options:
-#   labels: array of Ruby objects to collate with data array
+#   labels: optional array of Ruby objects to collate with data array
 #   runs: number of times to run kmeans (default is 10)
 #   init: algorithm for picking initial cluster centroids,
 #         :kmpp (k-means++, default) or :random
+#   scale_data: true or false (default is false.)
+Scales features to -1..1 range
 kmeans = KMeansClusterer.run k, data, labels: labels, runs: 10

 kmeans.clusters.each do |cluster|